GA-repos/HTML-and-CSS/readme.md

 If there's anything people like more than lists, it's images.

-Images are **empty elements** meaning that they cannot logically have children and so are represented in HTML with a single, self-closing element.
+Images are **empty elements** meaning that they cannot logically have children.
+They are represented in HTML with a single, self-closing element.

 Some people put a slash at the end of empty elements but it is unnecessary.